denizyuret/Knet.jl/examples/README.md

 - [overfitting](overfitting): Notebook on underfitting, overfitting, regularization, dropout.
 - [resnet](resnet): Knet implementation of [ResNet] 50, 101, and 152 models.
 - [vgg](vgg): Knet implementation of [VGG] D and E models.
+- [bilstm-taggers](bilstm-taggers) Two different BiLSTM taggers on [WikiNER] data.
+[One](bilstm-taggers/bilstm-tagger.jl) has the word UNK in its vocab, [the other one](bilstm-taggers/bilstm-tagger-withchar.jl) generates UNK words' embeddings by using an another BiLSTM network which takes characters as input.
 - [variational-autoencoder](variational-autoencoder): Train a Variational Autoencoder on [MNIST].

 [MNIST]: http://yann.lecun.com/exdb/mnist